 In 1954 the fund became a Registered Charity known as Assemblies of God Property Trust.
 The organisation saw slow but steady growth and was authorised by the Bank of England in the 1980’s and subsequently by the Financial Services Authority.

 On 1 January 2005 Kingdom Bank was launched as a wholly owned subsidiary of the Charity, authorised and regulated by the Financial Services Authority and ready to serve the whole Christian community in the UK.
-Today the Bank remains wholly owned by Assemblies of God Property Trust, is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
+Today the Bank is a wholly owned subsidiary of Lambs Passage Holding Ltd and is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.

 We're proud members of the following organisations